4: Chrysalis

 “Yeah, yeah.
 Can you do it again?
 I wanna snap a pic of it.”

 This time Uzi saw.
 A glow, as if Doll had a holographic projector in her hand.
 But Uzi had never heard of a worker with that modification.
 From the swarm of roachbots scuttling deeper in the room, a single one now floated up, glowing.
 It rose as if suspended by the holographic light surrounding it.
-Legs flailed, the body squirmed.
+Legs flailing, the body squirmed.

 “What kind of magic trick is that?”
 Uzi asked, stepping forth.
 “Magnets?
 There a wire I’m not seeing?”